Opinion: Women’s football needs more high-profile sponsors

 As I sat in the seats of Wembley Stadium for the Women’s FA Cup Final on Sunday 15 May, I was overjoyed to see the passionate crowds of young women and girls who were undoubtedly inspired by the talent on the pitch.

-As a childhood football fan who often struggled to find physical spaces to play without fear of sexism, I felt disconnected to the game for many years.
+As a childhood football fan, who often struggled to find physical spaces to play without fear of sexism, I felt disconnected to the game for many years.
 This made watching as Chelsea went on to win the cup all the more exciting and memorable.

 However, I couldn’t help but notice that the stadium was not adorned with sponsored advertising from big sports, drinks or lifestyle brands, as the men’s game is.
 There wasn’t an Adidas or Coca-Cola ad to be seen and instead, a sponsorship from a health and life insurance company.